JulianWack/SU2xSU2/docs/source/index.rst

 :ref:`install <installation>` the project and some :ref:`examples <examples>`.

 .. note::
-   Currently simulations using Fourier Acceleration are only supported for a two dimensional cubic lattice.
-   Unaccelerated simulations can be performed on a cubic lattice of arbitrary dimensions.
+   A cubic lattice with of even length is assumed.

 .. toctree::
    :caption: Contents: